shakes76/PatternFlow/recognition/s4519808_q4/README.md

 The improved UNet is developed by F. Isensee, P. Kickingereder, W. Wick, M. Bendszus, and K. H. Maier-Hein. [[1]](https://arxiv.org/abs/1802.10508v1) This deep learning net work is used to handle Brain Tumor Segmentation problem and deal with 3D images in the paper.
 But here I borrow this structure to cope with my **2D image segmentation problem**.

+### Improved UNet Structure
 ![image_unet](./images/unet.png)

-Figure above shows the structure of the improved UNet.
+The figure above shows the structure of the improved UNet.
 - The *context module* is a pre-activation residual block, with two 3x3 convolutional layers and a dropout layer with p=0.3 in the middle.
 Noted that, the activation layer uses Leaky ReLU, and batch normalization is changed to instance normalization.
 - The *upsampling module* is simply a upsampling2D layer followed by a 3x3 convolution that halves the number of feature map.
 - The *localization module* contains a 3x3 convolution and then a 1x1 convolution which halves the number of feature maps.

-Here is the code to generate the network.
+### Python Code to Build the network
 ```python
 def  context_module(inputs, filters):
 """ filters is the output size of the module"""